kamicut/swipe-layers/README.md

 http://kamicut.cc/swipe-layers/?left=leftMapboxId&right=rightMapboxId&zoom=zoomLevel&centroid=lat,lon
 ```

-Where `zoomLevel` is an integer from 0 to 16 and `lat` & `lon` are numbers corresponding to latitude and longitude (e.g: 38.91,-77.03)
+Where `zoomLevel` is an integer from 0 to 16 and `lat` & `lon` are numbers corresponding to latitude and longitude (e.g: 38.91,-77.03).

+An additional parameter of `zoomControl` with the values `true` or `false` can be added to the URL to enable zooming.

 ## basic usage
 ```javascript